sgago/thestudyguide/algorithms/algorithms.md

   - [Atomics](#atomics)
     - [Compare-and-swap](#compare-and-swap)

+TODO: Explain what algorithms are, in lay terms so that it doesn't sound as painful.

 # Math
 There's some math to brush up on before diving in.
 Most of it's high-school level, fortunately!
 - **Logarithms:** To what power must we raise a certain base to get a number?
 We frequently deal with base Log base 2 here, which tells us how many times we need to multiply a number to reach a certain value.
 For example, `Log2(8) = 3` (`8 = 2 * 2 * 2 = three 2's`) reads, "How many times do we need to multiple 2 to get 8?".
 Be aware of context!
 In math classes, we usually assume Log base 10 when the base is omitted, but for programming we are *probably* assuming Log base 2!